daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 ---

 {: .box-success}
 This article explores separating parts of a signal based on the dominant frequency in that part of the signal.
 All the material used to create this is within the GitHub repository linked above. **I strongly encourage you to explore the [resources](#resources) linked below.** They have guided me on my engineering journey and it is truly some remarkable information, all available for free.
-This article will be written with the assumption that you are familiar with Python, and have watched the reference videos on the discrete Fourier transform, the short-time-Fourier-transform, and clustering algorithms.
+This article will be written with the assumption that you are familiar with Python, and have watched the reference videos on the discrete Fourier transform, the fast Fourier transform, the Uncertainty Principle, and clustering algorithms.

 * Do not remove this line (it will not be displayed) {:toc}